-Meanwhile, the Senate has passed the Abolition of Pledge Prohibitions Act ("OV Act") and its effective date is known, which is July 1, 2025.
-The OV Act has an impact on how parties can agree on the transfer or pledge of registered monetary claims in contracts.
-In this article, we discuss the impact and practical implications of the OV Act.
+The Senate has passed the Abolition of Pledge Prohibitions Act and its effective date is known, which is July 1, 2025.
+The Act has an impact on how parties can agree on the transfer or pledge of personal monetary claims (geldvorderingen op naam) in contracts.
+In this article, we discuss the impact and practical implications of the Act.

-Why the OV Act was introduced: bottlenecks in lending
+Why the Act was introduced: bottlenecks in lending

-The background to the OV Act is that banks and financiers are experiencing problems in the context of lending to SMEs.
-This problem received particular attention after case law confirmed that nontransferability clauses in contracts can have not only contract law effect, but also property law effect (depending on their wording).1 The consequence of a property law nontransferability clause is that the transfer (or pledge) is not effected.2 Particularly in the construction sector, the possibility of transferring or pledging receivables is excluded on a large scale.3 Outstanding receivables cannot therefore be used as collateral for financing.
-The purpose of the OV Act is to give SMEs more access to credit.
+The background to the Act is that banks and financiers are experiencing issues in the context of lending to SMEs.
+This problem received particular attention after case law confirmed that nontransferability clauses in contracts can have not only contractual effects, but also an ‘in rem effect’ (goederenrechtelijke werking) depending on their wording.
+The consequence of clause with in rem effect is that the transfer (or pledge) is not effected.
+Particularly in the construction sector, the possibility of transferring or pledging monetary claims is excluded on a large scale.
+As a result thereof, monetary claims cannot be used as collateral for financing.
+The purpose of the Act is to give SMEs more access to credit.

-Amendments to article 3:83 BW on transferability of money claims
+Amendments to article 3:83 DCC on transferability of monetary claims

-The current article 3:83 paragraph 2 of the Civil Code provides that the transferability of claim rights can be excluded by a clause between creditor and debtor.
-The OV Act adds a third and fourth paragraph to Article 3:83.
-These new provisions read as follows:
+The current article 3:83 paragraph 2 of the Dutch Civil Code (“DCC”) provides that the transferability of claim rights can be excluded by a clause between creditor and debtor.
+The Act adds a third and fourth paragraph to Article 3:83 DCC.
+These new provisions (translated to English) read as follows:

 Paragraph 4.
 The preceding paragraph shall not apply to monetary claims